ai-mg/youtube_video_downloader/README.md

 This project is a simple Python script that downloads a YouTube video (only if it has a Creative Commons license) and saves it as an MP4 file along with its metadata in JSON format.
 It uses the [yt-dlp](https://github.com/yt-dlp/yt-dlp) library to handle video extraction and download.

+## Update
+- We add a new script `yt_dlp_video_frames.py`.
+In addition to the video as described below, this script also saves frames as images.

 ## Features

 - **Video Download:** Downloads the best available video and audio streams and merges them into a single MP4 file.